RaspberryTyler/personal-blog/app/content/2021-08-30_beginning-to-play-with-shell-scripting.md

 - Put the playbook in my Jenkins deployment pipeline.
 - Configure DataDog for logging.
 - Configure Rollbar (or _maybe_ Sentry) for error monitoring.
-- Tighten up my Nginx config
+- Tighten up my Nginx config.
-- _Maybe_ build out my tests
+- _Maybe_ build out my tests.

 Once I knock these out, I'll have basically met my goals for leveling up my DevOps skills to where I want them to be (for now).
 After this, I plan to switch to just-in-time learning for DevOps, picking up new skills as I need them and not before.
 This rabbit hole goes too deep, and the tools I'm learning solve most of the technical pain points from my last job.